kyma-project/telemetry-manager/docs/user/04-metrics.md

         value: https://backend.example.com:4317
 ```

-With this, the agent starts pulling all Istio metrics from Istio sidecars.
+With this, the agent starts retrieving all Istio metrics from Istio sidecars.

 ### 7. Deactivate OTLP Metrics